Are Diffusion Models Vision-And-Language Reasoners?: Experiments and Results

-\textbf{\textit{DiffusionITM} performance:} Our \textit{DiffusionITM} significantly outperforms \textit{Diffusion Classifier} on all image retrieval tasks (\autoref{tab:1a}) while staying competitive with CLIP.
-On text retrieval, \textit{DiffusionITM} even outperforms CLIP on some tasks (\autoref{tab:1b}), most notably compositionality-focused Winoground Text and CLEVR by a large margins (11.2\% and 8.2\%). \textit{DiffusionITM} is clearly behind CLIP on only two ARO subtasks (Flickr and COCO Order).
-We hypothesize that this is because the Order task often simply tests for \textit{grammaticality} (e.g. ``man with a gauges wearing hat is'' is wrong).
-ITM error is not affected by this because it does not change semantics. \textbf{\textit{HardNeg-DiffusionITM} performance:} {We find that \textit{HardNeg-DiffusionITM} trained on MS-COCO transfers well to all tasks, outperforming \textit{DiffusionITM} (\autoref{tab:1}).} In \autoref{tab:finetuning} we disentangle the effect of using higher quality data and various additional hard negatives.
+\textbf{\textit{DiffusionITM} performance:} Our \textit{DiffusionITM} significantly outperforms \textit{Diffusion Classifier} on all image retrieval tasks (\autoref{tab:1a}) while CLIP still outperforms \textit{DiffusionITM}.
+However on text retrieval, \textit{DiffusionITM} even outperforms CLIP on some tasks (\autoref{tab:1b}), most notably compositionality-focused Winoground Text and CLEVR by a large margin.
+Here \textit{DiffusionITM} is clearly behind CLIP on only two ARO subtasks (Flickr and COCO Order). \textbf{\textit{HardNeg-DiffusionITM} performance:} {We find that \textit{HardNeg-DiffusionITM} trained on MS-COCO transfers well to all tasks, outperforming \textit{DiffusionITM} (\autoref{tab:1}).} In \autoref{tab:finetuning} we disentangle the effect of using higher quality data and various additional hard negatives.
 We highlight three insights: 1) Despite fine-tuning on only a single dataset, we observe gains across almost all tasks without any negatives (\textit{NoNeg}) explicable by the general high-quality MS-COCO dataset compared to more noisy pre-training data.
 2) Using hard negatives for only one modality (\textit{HardNeg\textsubscript{Txt}/RandNeg\textsubscript{Txt}} vs. \textit{HardNeg\textsubscript{Img}}) only improves the respective retrieval performance while showing occasional drops in the other.\footnote{Hard negatives for text are obtained by shuffling parts-of-speech, and images through CLIP image similarity.} 3) We therefore combine all three types of hard negatives, allowing us to work with one model, \textit{HardNeg-DiffusionITM}, rather than multiple models specific to each modality retrieval.

 \textbf{Stable Diffusion 1.5 vs. 2.1 Performance:} 2.1 improves on the majority of \dataset{} tasks except for ARO.
 With \dataset{}'s diverse tasks, we can study if later versions of Stable Diffusion improve in all skill-dimensions or just some of them (see \autoref{fig:2.1v1.5}).
 Interestingly SD 2.1 does not show significant gains over SD 1.5 on all of them.
 Most notable is ARO (compositionality): We see only minor improvements (VG tasks) or slight drops (Order tasks).
 At the same time, we do see a jump on Winoground Text from 29\% to 32.3\% and on other less adversarial tasks such Flickr30K or SVO.